ListsOpinionHiT Classics

 The New Yorker rose to fame without the usual support systems.
 No “Tonight Show” close-ups, no cable sitcoms to introduce his voice to America.

-Schulz put his trust in new media consumers, gambling that they hungered for uncensored comedy that put the laughs first.
+Schulz trusted new media consumers, gambling that they hungered for uncensored comedy that put the laughs first.

-His instinct proved sound.
-Now, he’s one of the biggest forces in comedy thanks to his game-changing “Infamous” special.
+That instinct proved sound.
+Now, he’s one of the biggest forces in comedy thanks to his game-changing “Infamous” special. and material like this episode of his “Flagrant” podcast.

 Adam Carolla

 The self-made superstar sensed the woke tsunami coming years ago.
-It’s one reason he created his self-described “pirate ship,” a company letting him stare down his critics while creating art on his terms.
+It’s one reason he created his self-described “pirate ship,” a company letting him stare down critics while creating art on his terms:

-Carolla’s greatest impact on 2021, though, came via “The Adam and Dr. Drew Show.”
-Carolla, re-teamed with his “Loveline” partner Dr. Drew Pinsky, served up sane, sober COVID-19 information while slicing through the press’ lies on the pandemic.
+Perhaps Carolla’s greatest impact came via “The Adam and Dr. Drew Show.”
+The comic re-teamed with his “Loveline” partner Dr. Drew Pinsky to serve up sane, sober information on media bias, culture and more while slicing through pandemic misinformation.

 Carolla did it with an Everyman’s touch, finding humor in the absurd.